-The Permanent Agreement Between Sponsoring Organization and Child Care Site, prohibits the sponsor from charging the facility for CACFP services (see page 1, Rights and Responsibilities of the Sponsor, Number 5).
+The Permanent Agreement Between Sponsoring Organization and Adult Day Care Site, prohibits the sponsor from charging the site for CACFP services (see Rights and Responsibilities of the Sponsor).

-A sponsor requiring a site to use software or services the sponsor provides must include the cost of the software or services in the allowable percentage of administrative reimbursement the sponsor can withhold each month, and cannot charge a separate amount in addition to the allowable percentage, regardless of whether the software or services are paid for out of CACFP funds or non-CACFP funds.
+A sponsor requiring a site to use software or services the sponsor provides must include the cost of the software or services in the allowable percentage of administrative reimbursement the sponsor can withhold each month, and cannot charge a separate amount in addition to the allowable percentage, regardless of whether the software or services are paid for out of CACFP funds or Non-CACFP funds.

-In addition, a sponsor requiring a site to use software or services provided by another source must reduce the allowable percentage of administrative reimbursement it can withhold each month by the amount paid by the site to that third party, regardless of whether the software or services are paid for out of the CACFP funds or non-CACFP funds by the site.
+In addition, a sponsor requiring a site to use software or services provided by another source must reduce the allowable percentage of administrative reimbursement it can withhold each month by the amount paid by the site to that third party, regardless of whether the software or services are paid for out of the CACFP funds or Non-CACFP funds by the site.

-Sponsors charging a site for software or services, or requiring a site to purchase software or services from another source, in addition to withholding administrative reimbursement, exceeding 15%, will be required to reimburse the site for excess charges and may be placed in the serious deficiency process.
+Sponsors charging a site for software or services, or requiring a site to purchase software or services from another source, in addition to withholding administrative reimbursement, exceeding 15%, will be required to reimburse the site and may be placed in the serious deficiency process.